yawaramin/ggspec/README.md

     any setup variables you want to define before running each test in the suite, and any teardowns you want to do after running each test.

-  - Inside the `suite` function, group of tests are organised together using the `tests` function.
+  - Inside the `suite` function, a group of tests is organised together using the `tests` function.
 Each test is created using the `test` macro.

-  - After the tests come the options, which are organised togerher using the `options` function.
+  - After the tests come the options, which are organised together using the `options` function.
 Each option is created using the `option` function.

   - After the options come the setups, which are organised together using the `setups` function.
-Each setup (which is a symbol name bound to an expression) is created using the `setup` macro.
+Each setup (which is a symbol name 'bound' to an expression) is created using the `setup` macro.
 Each setup will be re-evaluated before each test is run.
 So generally you don't want to put expensive computations in these.

   - After the setups come the teardowns, which are organised together using the `teardowns` function.
 Each teardown (which is just a set of expressions) is created using the `teardown` macro.
-Each teardown will be re-evluated _after_ each test is run to ensure a clean 'environment' for the next test run.
+Each teardown will be re-evaluated _after_ each test is run to ensure a clean 'environment' for the next test run.

 Options and setups are not required, but since setups come after options, you have to specify options if you want to specify setups.
-You can specify empty options, setups, and teardowns, in which case the `suite` function doesn't try to do anything with them.
+You can specify empty (or missing) options, setups, and teardowns, in which case the `suite` function doesn't try to do anything with them.

 Normally you will put all your test source code files in a subdirectory of your project directory called `spec`.
-This lets the `ggspec` test runner to find and run all of them.
+This lets the `ggspec` test runner find and run all of them.

 ## Tutorial